John 21:10

 Jesus saith unto them, Bring of the fish which ye have now taken.

-Jesus said to them, Get some of the fish which you have now taken.
+And Yeshua said to them, “Bring some of those fish that you have caught just now.”

 Douay-Rheims Bible